-We are a flower farm in Laval, Quebec, growing unique and seasonal cut flowers for the greater Montreal community.
+We are a flower farm in Laval, Quebec, responsibly growing cut flowers for the greater Montreal community.

 By using bio-intensive methods, we can produce loads of flowers over a minimum area of land, while promoting biodiversity and maintaining soil fertility.
 We don't use chemical fertilizers, pesticides or preservatives because of their negative impacts, and to be honest, we don't need them.